vmiklos/vmexam/cap2exif/README.md

 ### Renaming files

-When the `-r` option is used, the tool names images based on exif data, so that multiple DSC0001.jpg can be placed into a single directory, without manual renaming.
+When the `-r` option is used, the tool names images (.jpg or .JPG extension) based on exif data, so that multiple DSC0001.jpg can be placed into a single directory, without manual renaming.